Controlled Impedance Design

 Design and Fabrication Issues

-That is why SEC uses the latest Hollmuller etching lines for both inner and outer layers.
+Saturn has recently installed Hollmuller etching lines for both inner and outer layers.
 These lines have the latest anti-puddling spray technology incorporated within them.
 This technology uses a specific spray pattern and nozzle arrangement, along with an oscillating spray bar, to “sweep” away old etchant so that newly sprayed etchant is sprayed directly on to the copper surface.
-In addition, these lines automatically control temperature and chemistry concentrations to insure uniformity throughout the production process.
+Furthermore, these lines automatically control temperature and chemistry concentrations to insure uniformity throughout the production process.